fbkaragoz/nocode/docs/user_guide.md

 ### Performance Optimization

 #### **For Best Performance:**
-1. Use dual terminal mode for monitoring
+1. Use analytics dashboard mode for monitoring
-2. Ensure RTX 4090 has adequate cooling
+2. Ensure GPU has adequate cooling and power
 3. Close unnecessary applications
 4. Use NVMe SSD for faster I/O
 5. Monitor resource usage continuously